-A shingles vaccine is available for people over age 60, the largest risk group, with healthy immune systems.
-The vaccine has been shown to reduce the risk of getting shingles by up to 50 percent, but for those who still get it, there’s a lower incidence of long-term nerve pain or
+A shingles vaccine is available for people with healthy immune systems who are over age 60—the largest risk group.
+The vaccine has been shown to reduce the risk of getting shingles by up to 50 percent.
+But, for those who still get it, there’s a lower incidence of long-term nerve pain or other complications.

-- People over age 60 who have had chickenpox, or those with immune-suppressing conditions or undergoing chemotherapy are at risk.
+- People at risk are those who are over age 60 who have had chickenpox, who have immune-suppressing conditions or who are undergoing chemotherapy.

 - Shingles can be contagious at a certain point of the illness, but not in the same way as a cold, the flu or chickenpox is contagious.